mkierzenka/SWDevProj/report/doc.md

 demonstrating this can be found in tests/sorerTest.cpp.
 This test highlighted some memory leaks in our implementation, which have now all been fixed.

 We have implemented serialization for most of the necessary classes, and are able to use the key-value store for data storage and retrieval.
-The Trivial case provided to us in M2 passes for smaller array sizes (1000 elements) but larger arrays (1000*1000) segfaults.
+The Trivial case provided to us in M2 passes.

 We have a good amount of code cleanup to do; this includes removing unused code and print statements, and getting our previously written tests to compile and run.

-The networks portion implemented for previous assignments is a good start for what will be required for this project.
+Our demo test is not in a completely working state.
+We set up a simplified demo test that passes, which only uses two nodes.
+The issues arise when we add a third node.
+With the actual test, it seems that some messages are not being sent and/or received properly.
+As a result, the program will hang and a node will wait for a message that never arrives.
+We think a problem might be that nodes are making calls to their local stores to retrieve data before the data is actually in the store.
+Since we utilize threading to represent nodes, we are unsure to how control the order in which the operations execute.

-One current problem with it is that it only supports two clients and a server.
-Working on a fix.
+A current problem with our networking layer is that it only supports two clients and a server.
-Most of the networking functionality required for this project is set up.

-Remaining tasks for M2
--fromScalar
+In order to incorporate the networking portion into our project, we'll need to figure out how to support many more nodes.
+Fortunately, since all nodes will be registered immediately upon the program starting, we think registration will become easier.
+We'll need to figure out how polling will work, as we will no longer be able to do this in .cpp files.
+There will need to be some adjustments in order to make it work with our program.
+Overall, we feel we need to reduce the amount of network code and make it simpler.

-Remaining tasks for M3
+Remaining tasks for M3:

--Create pseudo-networking to test distributed KV -Determine message type(s) for communication between KV stores, make sure serializes and deserializes properly -Fix networking classes
--Try to incorporate networking into KVStores
+* Clean up leaks from test

+* Fix old tests to compile and pass with new changes